BilbOk/SoSiP/README.md

 ## Overview

-Sofa - New Intuitive Comparativ Expression
+Sofa - New Intuitive Comparative Expression

 We propose you a simple tool to compare genomics data.
 You can easily compare genomes on their words (expression) instead of their structure.
 We will call genome\_1 G1, genome\_i Gi and genome\_n Gn.